Table of Contents

 - Gastric acid secretory tests: Zollinger-Ellison syndrome is suspected if the basal acid output is greater than 15 mEq/h.
-Zollinger-Ellison syndrome is also suggested in the case of a large gastric volume and a gastric pH less than 2.0.
+Zollinger-Ellison syndrome is also suggested in the case of a large gastric volume and a gastric pH of less than 2.0.

 - Serum calcium levels: MEN type 1 is suspected in cases with high serum levels of calcium.

-- Computed tomography scanning (CT): Even though CT is not highly sensitive for the localization of the primary tumor (it has 50 % sensitivity), it can still be used to localize some tumors especially if the tumor was bigger than 1 cm and to evaluate for metastatic disease.
+- Computed tomography scanning (CT): Even though a CT scan is not highly sensitive for the localization of a primary tumor (it has 50 % sensitivity), it can still be used to localize some tumors especially if the tumor is bigger than 1 cm and to evaluate metastatic diseases.

-- Somatostatin receptor scintigraphy: It is the imaging study of choice for the detection of Zollinger-Ellison syndrome and it is the most sensitive imaging modality for the detection of both primary and metastatic tumors.
+- Somatostatin receptor scintigraphy: It is the imaging study of choice for the detection of Zollinger-Ellison syndrome and is the most sensitive imaging modality for the detection of both primary and metastatic tumors.

 - Endoscopic ultrasonography: This is a new method used to localize gastrinomas.

 - Abdominal ultrasound and magnetic resonance images also can be used; however, they have lower sensitivity than somatostatin receptor scintigraphy and CT scans.

 - Esophagogastroduodenoscopy: This procedure is used to look for gastric fold hypertrophy and duodenal ulcerations.

 Management of Zollinger-Ellison Syndrome

 The main therapy is surgical removal of the tumor.
 However, medical treatment is used first to control gastric acid hypersecretion.
 Once that is controlled, imaging studies help determine the size and location of the tumor so that it may be resected surgically.

-Proton pump inhibitors are the main medications used in the control of the gastric acid hypersecretion.
-Histamin 2 receptor blockers can also be used; however proton pump inhibitors are superior.
+Proton pump inhibitors are the main medications used in the control of gastric acid hypersecretion.
+Histamin 2 receptor blockers can also be used; however, proton pump inhibitors are superior.
 Interferon, octreotide, and chemotherapy may be used in the management of patients with metastatic disease.
-Hepatic metastasis may be treated with liver transplantation.
+Hepatic metastasis may be treated by liver transplantation.